microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatAttachment.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-A `chatAttachment` represents an attachment to a chat message entity.
+Represents an attachment to a chat message entity.

-An entity of type `chatAttachment` is returned as part of the GET channel messages API, as a part of [chatMessage](chatMessage.md) entity.
+An entity of type `chatAttachment` is returned as part of the [Get channel messages](../api/channel_message_list.md) API, as a part of [chatMessage](chatMessage.md) entity.

 ## Properties
 | Property	   | Type	|Description|